areebayaseen15/learning-and-research/Task-4/fastapiParameters/README.md

 Form	               HTML form                       fields	name=email File	                File upload	                   .pdf, .png

-📂 Check the main.py file to see example implementations of each parameter type.
+📂 Check the main.py and app.py file to see example implementations of each parameter type.